Volunteer works with WSNS students

 Somerville High School

-Volunteers with mathematics, sciences, writing and/or language fluency (Spanish, Portuguese, Haitian Creole or Nepali; others as needed) and experience working with Grds 9-12 assist with deepening students' understanding and performance in Mathematics, Biology, Chemistry, Physics, Languages, Writing; College prep, College Essay Writing support as needed.
+Volunteers with mathematics, sciences, writing and/or language fluency (Spanish, Portuguese, Haitian Creole or Nepali; others as needed) and experience working with Grds 9-12 assist with deepening students' understanding and performance in Mathematics, Biology, Chemistry, Physics, Languages, Writing and more.
+Opportunities to serve as a college or career mentor, First Gen Mentor, participate in College Essay Writing workshops; Athletics, Theater, Music, Financial or Digital Literacy Workshops; Serve with your certified therapy dog for student or staff visits.

 Engineers, Programmers, STEM, Artists Somerville High School offers several Robotics, Computer Sciences and Intro to Hardware Engineering classes.
 Volunteers with mechanical or electrical engineering or computer programming experience/skills welcomed to assist during classes.
 Volunteers with crafting/sewing experience also sought for light-up engineering projects.
 Contact STEAM and Computer Science Teacher and Lead SHS Robotics Team Mentor Laura Peters LPeters@k12.somerville.ma.us.

 Therapy Dogs and their Human Handlers Since 2012 Somerville Public Schools has welcomed, screened and matched therapy dog teams to serve in our schools.
 Certified therapy dog teams are matched by request with educators or counselors for small group or individual sessions, classroom visits, or for serving as Reading Partners.
 Teams also may serve for staff wellness visits or special school-based events.
-Studies have shown that positive interactions with therapy animals can help reduce stress and anxiety, promote concentration, attention and motivation, stimulate memory and provide cognitive and social-emotional benefits.
 Certified teams serve once weekly or bi-monthly with the same classroom or student(s) and are provided safe, quiet spaces to meet.
-To learn more reach out to JCapuano@k12.somerville.ma.us.

 __________________________________